Certified Translation

 Review the requirement

-Share the document scan, destination country, purpose, deadline, and where the original document is currently kept.
+Share the document scan, destination, purpose, deadline, and original location.

 Confirm the right process